evkonradi/how-to/README.md

   ## Usage
   You can access from your _favorite browser on your **computer, ipad, or mobile phone**_.
-  Users could search articles of interest, where they can find context, images, videos about what it was searched.
+  Users can search for articles of interest, where they can find content, images, and videos about a certain area of interest.
-  Users could also register to be able to create this articles with any area of interest, and be availe to catch people interest.
+  Users can also register for an account in order to create articles on a specific interest to share with other users.
-  Users that have articles can also make that article to accept donations.
+  Registered users that create content can also accept donations from users that enjoy their contributions.

   ### Presentation
 [Link](https://www.canva.com/design/DAELjSyWfPA/GurvMkKaZmnZNI9mvZS7uw/view?utm_content=DAELjSyWfPA&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)